lasopablo/mercure-motionCorr_nii/README.md

 To get started with Mercure, clone this repository (or download from Docker) and follow the setup instructions provided in the [official Mercure documentation](https://mercure-imaging.org/docs/#).

-## Screenshots
+## GUI

 ### System Status

 ![System Status](imgs/status.png)

-This screenshot displays the system status overview of the Mercure web application.
+The main page displays the system status overview of the Mercure web application.
 It shows the operational status of various services and server health in terms of disk space availability.

 ### Routing Configuration

 ![Routing Configuration](imgs/routing.png)

-This screenshot demonstrates how Mercure is connected to the Orthanc server.
+The server must be connected to the Orthanc server, where the processed images can be finally downloaded.
 It provides detailed configuration options for DICOM nodes, including TLS security settings.

 ## Contributions